coula3/nc_charter_schools/README.md

 The app extends the functionality of data maintained by NC DPI website by providing users with information on

-    - counties and the number of charter schools within, ordered by counties with the highest number of schools to the lowest.
+1. counties and the number of charter schools within, ordered by counties with the highest number of schools to the lowest.
-    - counties without charter schools.
+2. counties without charter schools.
-    - the effective date of all NC charter schools grouped into time periods (e.g under 5 year, between 5 and 10 years, …)
+3. the effective date of all NC charter schools grouped into time periods (e.g under 5 year, between 5 and 10 years)
-    - types of charter school (elementary, middle and high)
+4. types of charter school (elementary, middle and high)

 These functionalities address the challenges of centrally sourcing analysed data on NC charter school data.